IvySB/speed_meter_project/README.md

 1. Git and GitHub are used for collaboration and version control.
 2. Follow the GitHub Flow strategy.
 3. Organize the project using GitHub Projects, using the Scrum methodology with a shared Scrum master, weekly sprints, sprint reviews, and sprint planning on Thursdays.
-4. Each team has a Slack channel for communication, linked to the repository.
+4. Used Slack channel for communication, linked to the repository.
-5. Follow the Visual Studio C++ style guide.
+5. Used the Visual Studio C++ style guide.

 ## User Interfaces